Holofox/holofox.ru/content/en/articles/flutter_pros_and_cons.md

 ## Cons

-Any tool has weaknesses that you encounter only when you start to approach the solution. serious tasks.
+Any tool has [weaknesses](https://github.com/flutter/flutter/wiki/Popular-issues) that you encounter only when you start to approach the solution serious tasks.

 ### Code generation

 Code generation may seem like an ideal solution in reducing developer time to write and maintain routine parts of the project, but this is not always the case.
 In **Dart**, code generation is designed in such a way that it has to be restarted every time to see new changes.
 In large projects, such moments begin to play a cruel joke with developers, taking most of the time to wait for the generated part of the code (for example, in **CI/CD**).
 You can hang a listener, but this is not always suitable for the reason that it begins to react to any changes in code, which leads to frequent access to the SSD and freezes.